makerdao/governance-manual/core-units/core-units.md

 ## Tracking existing Core Units

-The [DAO Primitives State](https://mips.makerdao.com/mips/details/MIP38) MIP allows users to track the currently active Core Units.
+The [DAO Primitives State (MIP38)](https://mips.makerdao.com/mips/details/MIP38) allows users to track the currently active Core Units.

 ## Submission Process: How do we propose a Core Unit?